 18 Mar Objections and Vortex’s limitations

 We have received and seen a lot of objections and claims about our technology from people with many backgrounds.
-Some are right or partially right, as our tech has its cons and limitations (of course), but others are completely wrong or misleading.
+Some are right or partially right since our tech has its cons and limitations (of course, this is engineering, not magic), but others are completely wrong or misleading.
 Here we have collected a bunch of them to provide a proper answer.
 Below you have a comment section to contribute so we can add them to the list.

-You can also check this other sibling article about Vortex’s features and pros.
+You can also check this other sibling article about Vortex’s features and pros with real features but also debunked myths.

 1.- The inner rod (the core) will break easily with the continued oscillation.